Special Issue, September 11, 2002

 On Tuesday, September 10th, I went to check out a report of a large white mushroom growing in a friend's yard.
 I looked around for it but couldn't find it, but while searching around the rest of the property, I came across the largest bunch of mushrooms I have ever seen.
 They looked like the Fairy Ring Mushrooms in many large rings, but they were also grouped in pretty tight clumps.
 I had never seen this before, so I took a picture on a few and sent the pictures to Fred Stevens and Mike Wood, to get their opinions.

 With the help of my microscope and some ID tips from Fred, I was able to identify them (and feel comfortable with the identification) as the Marasmius oreades, also called the Fairy Ring Mushroom.
 The next day I took more pictures.
-Here are most of them.
-If you click on any picture, you can see a larger picture.
+Blow are most of them.

 Close-up